aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 }
 ```

-In order to use *AuthGuardService* in another module, you need to import it explicitly.
-For example, in our app, we want to disable 'Todo List' tab for unauthenticated users.
-To enable this, perform the following two modification in  *src/app/tabs/tabs.module.ts* file:
+To use *AuthGuardService* in other modules, you need to import it explicitly.
+For example, we want to disable 'Todo List' tab for unauthenticated users.
+To do this, perform the following two modification in  *src/app/tabs/tabs.module.ts* file:

   1 - Import `AuthGuardService`:
   ```javascript